RESISTOR PROPERTIES, COLOR CODE CHART AND CALCULATOR |

 by The JavaScript Source |

 Note that only certain "standard" component values specified by Electronic Industries Association (EIA) and IEC publication 60063 may actually be available.
 See a complete printable standard decade resistor values table.
 Note that resistors may have different number of color bands depending on the tolerance.
 Below is an example of a 5 band color code.
 The same color scheme is used for small capacitors (in picofarads pF) and inductors (in microhenries µH), although they often have the numeric values actually stamped on them.
-Also see electrical formulas for the impedances of main circuit component connections in series and in parallel. |
+Also see electrical formulas for series and parallel connections. |

 |||||||||||||||||||||||||||||||||||||